 Remember the 2017 Oscars with the wrong winner of “Best Picture?”
 Talk about a simple mistake that could have been avoided with a little hierarchy!

 While there are several factors that went into the false announcement, one change that certainly could’ve helped create a little clarity was a better use of typography on the card itself.
 Even though there isn’t much information, it needs to be displayed in a way that quickly makes sense for users.
-It goes back to the struggle of human error – if the typography isn’t strong enough to clearly create a sense of hierarchy, users are left to guess the order of information.
-And if they guess wrong, mistakes happen, and awards are given to the wrong movie.
+It goes back to the struggle of human error—if the typography isn’t strong enough to clearly create a sense of hierarchy, users are left to guess the order of information.
+And if they guess wrong, mistakes happen, and awards are attributed to the wrong movie.

 Organizing the information you need and using basic design principles is always a great start to any project.
-Get your point across, and think about the main takeaway or call to action.
-How can you make it stand out among the other clouds of information?
-If someone were to just skim over the page, would he or she know exactly what they need to know or what to do?
+Get your point across, and think about the main takeaway or call to action you’d like to impart.
+How can you make it stand out among the rest of the information?
+If someone were to just skim over the page, would he or she understand exactly what they need to know or what to do?

-In a similar manner, no one wants to stumble onto your website just to search and search for the information they need.
+In a similar manner, no one wants to visit your website only to search and search for the information they need.
 Sometimes the easiest solution to this confusion is simple and clean design.
-That way you avoid redundancy or hidden information and everyone can find what they need!
+That way, you avoid redundancy or hidden information and everyone can find what they need!

 Lesson 4: While you might know the latest design trends, your users might not